 2. Make sure Baby is Latched Correctly

 Find your most comfortable feeding position to breastfeed your baby.
-When you start your nursing session, hold your baby in way that your nipple is in level with his nose.
+When you start your nursing session, hold your baby so that your nipple is in level with his nose.
 Touch your nipple gently against his upper lip to get him interested in opening his mouth wide.

-Now, bring baby to the breast aiming your nipple towards the top of his mouth.
+Now, bring the baby to the breast, aiming your nipple towards the top of his mouth.
 Your baby’s chin should be the first thing that touches you’re your breast.
-A latch is good when your baby takes large portion of areola into his mouth, with his bottom lips and jaw covering underneath of the areola.
+A latch is correct when your baby takes a large portion of areola into his mouth, with his bottom jaw covering underneath the areola.

 3. Burp your Baby During and After Feeding

-Burping is very important during and after each feeding to release gas from baby’s stomach.
-My grandma used to say, burp baby three times at each feeding- one time when you switch your breast, 2 times after feeding.
+Burping is very important during and after each feeding to release gas from the baby’s stomach.
+My grandma used to say, burp baby three times at each feeding- one time when you switch your breast, two times after feeding.

-I was having hard time getting one burp out of my baby and three-times burping was mission impossible for me until I tried hard.
-Trust me, burping 3 times made a huge difference.
+I had a hard time getting one burp out of my baby, and three-times, burping was mission impossible for me until I tried hard.
+Trust me, burping three times made a huge difference.